Blog / Marketing tips / The Story of Metalsmith Society

 Another vivid memory is the first merch sale: it was a mug and a raglan shirt.
-My store is on Shopify, and the dashboard has a live view where you can see that a product is in someone’s cart, their cart’s active, and then the purchase.
+My store dashboard has a live view where you can see that a product is in someone’s cart, their cart’s active, and then the purchase.

 I did some research and comparisons, and I found that Printful had the most professional website with the most impressive product catalog.
-I loved how easy it was to hook it up with Shopify, and that I could just create a product and automatically push it to my store—it’s amazing!
+I loved how easy it was to hook it up with the platform I use, and that I could just create a product and automatically push it to my store—it’s amazing!

 I also sell some non-Printful products, like patches and custom sharpies, and I really love how easy it is to integrate them with Printful products.